 Maintenance Tips to Prevent Roof Leaks

-Keeping your roof clear of debris.
-Just like you would do a spring clean up in your yard and around the house, the same goes for your roof.
-Fallen leaves, sticks and other debris falls on your roof and should be brushed off or soft-washed off.
-If debris sits there for long periods of time, it can cause wet spots or standing water, leading to roof leaks and mold growth.
+Keep your roof clear of debris.
+Just like you would do a spring clean-up in your yard and around the house, the same goes for your roof.
+Fallen leaves, sticks, and other debris falls on your roof and should be brushed off or soft-washed off.
+If debris sits there for long periods, it can cause wet spots or standing water, leading to roof leaks and mold growth.

-Do frequent visual inspections.
-You don’t always have to rely on a professional to inspect your roof.
-You can also do visual inspections yourself as you do other work around your house.
-Just take a peak up towards your roof to spot any defective or damaged shingles.
+Do frequent visual inspections of your roof.
+You don’t always have to rely on a professional to inspect it.
+You can also do visual inspections yourself.
+Take a peek towards your roof to spot any defective or damaged shingles.

 Re-seal or Re-caulk when needed.
 Sealant and caulk can get worn and need replacing over time.
 If you can manage to replace these things on your own, you can maintain susceptible spots like window sills, chimneys, openings in the attic, and other cracks that can leak near your attic or roof.

 Do regular checks of your attic.
-Just like doing a visual inspection of your roof, You can also take a quick peek into your attic and spot any obvious signs of leaks.
-You can look for wet spots on the attic floor, look for light coming through any holes, and check for any mold or mildew growth.
+Just like doing a visual inspection of your roof, you can also take a quick peek into your attic and spot any obvious signs of leaks.
+You can look for wet spots on the attic floor, light coming through any holes, and any mold or mildew growth.

 Proper Roof Leak Protection During Installation